ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Connect to the board
 ==================================

-If you connect your board to your home router, or network, it should get an IP address from a DHCP server.
+If you connected your board to your home router, or network, it should get an IP address from a DHCP server.
 The network will also resolve the board hostname ("pynq") to the IP address.
-You can use either the hostname, or IP to connect to the board.
+You can use the hostname to connect to the board.

 If you connect directly to the Ethernet port of your PC, the board will automatically assign itself a static IP address (``192.168.2.99`` by default).
-You will need to configure your computer's Ethernet adapter to have an IP address in the same range (e.g. 192.168.2.1).
+You will need to `Configure your computer ethernet adapter with Static IP addess<17_appendix.html#assign-your-laptop-pc-a-static-ip-address>`_ in the same range (e.g. 192.168.2.1).

 Open a web browser and connect to Pynq Jupyter Notebooks web portal